jfreeze/horizon/docs/horizon-helper-scripts.md

 Usage: backup_databases_over_ssh.sh [-o output_dir] [user@]host
 ```

 If your database does not have an open port from which to backup, or if you don't have a compatible `psql` client, you can use this script to backup the databases over SSH.
-This script will connect to the remote host using `ssh` and run `psql` to backup the databases.
+This script will connect to the remote host using `ssh` and run `psql` on the remote host to backup the databases.

 ### restore_database.sh